 On Ubuntu, try the following commands:

-The third step (with ./install.sh) will take some time - about 45 minutes on my machine.
-This is the main step that is building the docker container.
+The fourth step (with ./install.sh) will take some time - about 45 minutes on my machine.
+This is the main step that builds the Fuego docker container.

 NOTE: If you are experimenting with the unreleased version of Fuego in the

 'next' branch, then please replace the 'git clone' command in the instructions above with these: